henry2004y/Dante.jl/README.md

 If there are small arrays inside functions, consider using static arrays.

+To speedup the loop performance, we need @inbounds, @simd, or the latest @avx from the LoopVectorization.jl package.

 @fastmath is another thing worth trying.

 Do I need a general divergence calculation function?
 Or it can be specialized to my grid size?